-The specific Horizon 2020 EEN action to be implemented is entitled 'enhancing Innovation and Key Account Management by sme2EU - I-KAM2EU' ('action') and is described in Annex 1.
+The specific action to be implemented is entitled 'enhancing Innovation and Key Account Management by sme2EU- I-KAM2EU' ('action'), as described in Annex 1.

 ARTICLE 3 - DURATION AND STARTING DATE OF THE ACTION

 The duration of the specific action will be 24 months as of 1 January 2015 ('starting date of the action').